tidev/appc-daemon/docs/Getting-Started.md

 #### Requirements

-On client machines, Node.js v8.10.0 or newer is required.
+On client machines, Node.js v10.13.0 or newer is required.

 Additionally, developing on the Appc Daemon also requires Gulp 4, Yarn >=1.15, and Lerna >=3.

+> :warning: Note: Yarn 2 is not yet supported.

-For development, you will need at least 400 MB of free space for all of the code, the local git checkout, and all of the npm dependencies and dev dependencies.
+For development, you will need at around 300 MB of free space for all of the code, the local git checkout, and all of the npm dependencies and dev dependencies.

 > :bulb: Note: The Appc Daemon use Yarn Workspaces which optimizes the `node_modules` directory and
 > saves a significant amount of disk space.
 Without workspaces, a development checkout is
-> approximately 2.3 GB, however with workspaces this size drops to 371 MB.
+> approximately 2.3 GB, however with workspaces this size drops to 280 MB.

 ##### Node.js